The Unparalleled Conviction and Integrity of Ann Demeulemeester

 You know, [the Antwerp Six] are very different people.
 We don't like the same things.
 We were always fighting, having arguments, but there was this alchemy, I suppose.
 We were all people who took our studies and our jobs very seriously.
 It was not like playing, it was serious right from the beginning.

 In 1992, Demeulemeester presented her first official collection in a Parisian art gallery with a makeshift runway and somber models.
 Rather than care about the poise of the show, her primary concern was the intimate relationships between the models and the clothing.
 Her signature long coats and dress were punctuated by deconstructed, gothic styles.
 Shrouded white dresses with overlong cuffs and black relent were fitted against crepe sheaths, their differing textures giving a sense of shade and light to each outfit.
-Journalist Cathy Horyn, writing for the Washington Post, called the collection the
+Journalist Cathy Horyn, writing for the Washington Post, called the collection the "reflective destructive side of fashion."

 By 1994, Demeulemeester began streamlining her brand, creating more elongated silhouettes with cutting-edge techniques and materials.
 More noticeably, her punk influences became more prevalent in her work alongside her heavy use of Japanese tropes coming out of the Urahara scene in Japan.
 The resulting products were garments that continued to stay true to Demeulemeester’s use of innovative materials such as painter’s canvas, parachute nylon, polished leather and distressed suede.